shopware/docs/guides/plugins/apps/payment.md

 ## Manifest configuration

-If your app should provide one or mutiple payment methods, you need to define these in your manifest.
+If your app should provide one or multiple payment methods, you need to define these in your manifest.
 The created payment methods in Shopware will be identified by the name of your app and the identifier you define per payment method.
 You should therefore not change the identifier after release, otherwise new payment methods will be created.

 You may choose between a synchronous and an asynchronous payment method.
 These two types are differentiated by defining a `finalize-url` or not.
 If no `finalize-url` is defined, the internal Shopware payment handler will default to a synchronous payment.
 If you do not want or need any communication during the payment process with your app, you can also choose not to provide a `pay-url`, then the payment will remain on open on checkout.